openstack/taskflow/doc/source/persistence.rst

-**Execution:** When an engine beings to execute it will examine any previously existing :py:class:`~taskflow.persistence.logbook.AtomDetail` objects to see if they can be used for resuming; see `big picture`_ for more details on this subject.
+**Execution:** When an engine beings to execute it will examine any previously existing :py:class:`~taskflow.persistence.logbook.AtomDetail` objects to see if they can be used for resuming; see :doc:`resumption <resumption>` for more details on this subject.
 For atoms which have not finished (or did not finish correctly from a previous run) they will begin executing only after any dependent inputs are ready.
 This is done by analyzing the execution graph and looking at predecessor :py:class:`~taskflow.persistence.logbook.AtomDetail`